noahc3/SDSetup/README.md

 Homebrew SD Setup is a web application written in C# (and a little bit of JavaScript) running on Blazor.
 The app lets you select the homebrew applications and custom firmwares you want, and quickly create a zip archive to extract to your SD card.
 The Ninite for your game consoles.

 ## Compatibility
-The application has been verified working in Firefox and Chrome on Windows 10, and Chrome and Firefox on Android.
-This application is explicitly incompatible with Microsoft Edge at this time (high priority!).
-Other browsers are likely to work as long as they support WebAssembly or asm.js (even IE11).
+The application has been verified working in Chrome, Firefox and Edge on Windows 10, as well as Chrome and Firefox on Android.
+Other browsers are likely to work fine as long as they support WebAssembly or asm.js, and ES6.

+Internet Explorer is explicitly incompatible due to lack of ES6 support.

 ## Features
 ### Nintendo Switch